sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

 	`aws ecr get-login`
 	Then copy and paste the `docker login` command that was returned
 5. Run the build command with the arguments

-	Provide any --docker-namespace argument (since this is not used) and provide the --docker-registry-url as the registry URI (found at https://console.aws.amazon.com/ecr/repositories)
+    The value specified for the required `--docker-namespace` argument will be ignored, but you must specify a dummy value.
+Provide the registry URI (found at https://console.aws.amazon.com/ecr/repositories) for the value of the `--docker-registry-url` argument.

 6. If an error such as the following appears then you need to create a registry for each image that is being built.

 	> The repository with the name 'sas-viya-httpproxy' does not exist in the registry with the id '12345678910'